 "That I will not choose convenience over my own health does not mean I am making decisions out of selfishness.
 We all just want to be healthy."

-Masi confirmed that Van der Merwe and Robert tested positive for coronavirus independently and were "relatively OK" and available on the phone to assist the medical team at the weekend.
+Masi confirmed that Van der Merwe and Roberts tested positive for coronavirus independently and were "relatively OK" and available on the phone to assist the medical team at the weekend.

 "Generally, we're very fortunate that within all of the various FIA championships, all us Race Directors talk very regularly.